muratk5n/thirdwave/en/README.md

 ---

-Tiktok simply suggesting the most popular items besting Facebook's friends and "AI" recommendations...
-I've seen such systems up close, even the best methods used are not even mildly intelligent (the "I" of AI) the improvements they offered over simple recom was very small.
-Item-item, user-user similarity measures, dimensionality reduction, deep nets... all same way.

----

 Wales & West Utilities: "[WWU] is announcing plans for a major hydrogen pipeline in south Wales, to accelerate decarbonisation plans for industry and gas customers in the region"